melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 like to reason about.

-Compiled pattern matching, which matches on a single level of constructors at once, creates its own pattern kind as for the primitive types.
+Compiled pattern matching, which matches on a single level of constructors at once, creates its own pattern type as for the primitive types.
 The constructors of this type correspond to the productions, but without any subpatterns.
 This is because we don't need another level of matching, and we know exactly how many children